-^{} Total Expenditure reflects the total sum of Mercury Auto Switch Activity for FY 2017, broken down by funding of \$0.00 from State General Funds and \$0.00 from Federal Funds.
+\Total Expenditure reflects the total sum of Mercury Auto Switch Activity for the first 6 months of FY 2018, broken down by funding of \$0.00 from State General Funds and \$0.00 from Federal Funds.

-E. Balance for Mercury Switch Activities June 30, 2017
+E. Balance for Mercury Switch Activities December 31, 2017